HaiSoftSARL/OwnSlaveDNS-forPleskOrDA/README.md

 /opt/slave-retrieve.sh IP.IP.IP.IP
 ````
 At each execution, the script will check if there are new domains (or removed domains) on the specified host, in comparison to the actual slaves zones, and add/remove these domains.

+If the script is executed without any argument, it will do the check for the masters already added.

 This script does the job only when executed, so you may want to setup a cron job to execute it.